Assasinphoenix/pyqt5-tutorial/toolbox.rst

 =======
 Example
 =======
-Below is an example of an ToolBox:
+Below is an example of a ToolBox:

 .. literalinclude:: _examples/toolbox.py